farayez/cloud-management/README.md

 - ecs_service

 ## Exec into a running container on ECS
-- Command to exec into a container of a known task:
+- Command to exec into a container:
     ```bash
-    ./exec-container.sh myApp-backend-staging task=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+    ./exec-container.sh myApp-backend-staging
     ```

 #### Required variables